kylln20/WRO_FE_2023-24/README.md

 #calculate new angle using PD steering
 angle = int(straightConst + error * cKp + (error - prevError) * cKd)

-#adjust the angle further based on cy value
+#adjust the angle further based on the y-coordinate (cy) value
 angle -= int(cy * y) if error <= 0 else -int(cy * y)
 ```

 <img src="https://github.com/kylln20/WRO_FE_2023-24/blob/main/other/extra%20images/pillarcoord.png" height="300px">

-In the event there are 2 or more pillars seen, we determine the one to focus on by calculating the distance between the bottom middle of the screen, to the bottom middle of the pillar.
+In the event there are 2 or more pillars seen, we determine which one to focus on by calculating the distance between the bottom-middle of the screen to the bottom-middle of the pillar.
 We use the closest pillar to calculate the servo angle.

-Additionally, we change the control variables to be weaker when 2 or more pillars of the same color are seen, so the car can successfully navigate tight corner cases.
+Additionally, we change the control variables to be weaker when 2 or more pillars of the same colour are seen, so the car can successfully navigate tight corner cases.

 While we detect a pillar, if the area of the left or right walls becomes too large, we deselect the current pillar so the wall areas determine the angle instead.
 This allows the car to turn towards the middle and avoid hitting the wall